About Pulau Ubin

 Future phases of the ULL will include the planning and implementation of pilot projects for sustainable design and practices in potable water supply, waste management, electrical power supply, as well as green buildings.

-To book facilities at ULL, please read and fill in the form and submit a proposal of your educational activities to firstname.lastname@example.org.
-For general enquiries, please call 6542 4108 (Mondays to Sundays, including public holidays, from 9am to 5pm).
+To book facilities at ULL, please read and fill in the application form.
+For general enquiries, please call 6543 8373 (Mondays to Sundays, including public holidays, from 9am to 5pm).